Teclead/AEM-Generator/README.md

 new TouchUIXMLGenerator(dialog).writeFilesToAEM();
 ```

-The variable fields: TouchUIDialogFieldOptions[] describes the individual fields of the Dialog.
-Label, type, databaseName are always required,
+The variable fields: `TouchUIDialogFieldOptions[]` describes the individual fields of the Dialog. `label`, `type`, `databaseName` are always required,
 all additional configurations are optional and also based on the selected type.
 To select the Type the TouchUiField-Object should be include and the wanted field-type needs to be selected in the properties.
 You can add custom additional common keys for own implementations on touch ui dialog field level.

-The hide property is optional and can be used to hide a dialog field inside a specific condition.
+The `hide` property is optional and can be used to hide a dialog field inside a specific condition.
 This property uses a function where return a boolean.
-For further information check out the individual interfaces for the different field types.

-Side-Node: The button offers to execute javaScript code with the onClick listener by adding the javaScriptHandler-Property.

 ```typescript
 const fields: TouchUIDialogFieldOptions[] = [{